rudrapatel29/Pneumatic-Sand-Ramming-Machine/README.md

 - **Correlation Analysis**: A heatmap to show the correlation between force, hardness, and moisture levels.

 ### Results
-The analysis indicates a positive correlation between the applied force and mold hardness.
-As shown in the attached plot:

-![)

 The table below presents the observed force and mold hardness values:

 | Force (Newtons) | Mold Hardness (Shore A) |